Have you ever wondered how an upgrade is done in the Cosmos SDK? In this section you will find out how Cosmos SDK migrations are conducted.

 Conceptually, it is a hypothetical new v2 genesis because your actual genesis file did not contain any leaderboard.

 Finally, you must set a hard-coded leaderboard length:

 Leaderboard on-the-go updating

-You will need to add code to v2 to update the leaderboard after a game has been determined.
+Before thinking about the upgrade, take care of the code as if your v2 was a new project.
+You need to add code to your v2 to update the leaderboard after a game has been determined.
 This means a lot of array sorting and information adjustment on the previous code.

 If you want more details on how to update the leaderboard, look at Running Your Own Cosmos Chain.